-Top 5 unique things to do in Paris: discover the best off-the-beaten-path secret spots and unusual attractions you will EVER find!
+Top 5 unique things to do in Paris: discover the best off-the-beaten-path secret spots and unusual attractions you will love!

 This is not going to be another one of those boring Paris travel tips posts.

-This article talks about the best things to do in Paris when you have already been before and don’t fancy re-visiting the popular tourist spots, you are in the right place as this article reveals some of the most unusual things to do in Paris.
+When you’ve already seen the Eiffel Tower and Louvre, and you don’t fancy re-visiting the popular tourist spots, you are in the right place as this article reveals some of the most unusual things to do in Paris.

 There are a lot of hidden gems in Paris, but I have picked the coolest five you will ever find.
 So here’s your complete guide to the top 5 most unique things to do in Paris!

 The Eiffel Tower, the Louvre, Moulin Rouge, Disneyland, the Arc de Triomphe, the Champs-Élysées, Notre-Dame… the list goes on!

 But what if it’s not your first visit to Paris and you have already seen all of the popular attractions?

 Well, I have good news for you as there’s a lot more to Paris than just the Eiffel Tower and the Louvre.
 There are some truly amazing secret spots in Paris you wouldn’t know existed!

 I have compiled a list of the top 5 most unique things to do in Paris.
 These are some of the hidden gems in Paris that you simply must see, as they are the coolest and most unusual spots you can ever imagine!

 The oldest stone house in Paris, former home of the most famous alchemist and a fine restaurant all in one!

 It’s definitely a must-see location for all the visitors interested in the unique things to do in Paris.